AdobeDocs/dynamic-media-classic.en/help/using/publishing-templates.md

 ## Mark templates for publish {#marking-templates-for-publish}

 Templates and all their support files must be marked for publish for them to be placed on Dynamic Media Image Servers.
-You can mark these items for publishment in the Browse Panel by selecting the **[!UICONTROL Mark for Publish]** icon.
+You can mark these items for publishment in the Browse panel by selecting the **[!UICONTROL Mark for Publish]** icon.

 ## Publish your template {#publishing-your-template}